surniaulula/wpsso/readme.txt

 = 3.55.1-dev.1 =

-(2018/03/06) Added a list of human-readable checked IDs when the "Show Cache Purge Count on Update" option is checked *and* the WP_DEBUG contant is true.
+(2018/03/06) Fixed a variable name typo in a call to `WpssoMeta::must_be_extended()`.
+Added a list of human-readable checked IDs when the "Show Cache Purge Count on Update" option is checked *and* the WP_DEBUG contant is true.

 = 3.55.0 =